Ulrica Gidlund

 About me

-• My research focuses on optimizing dental care for patients with eating disorders, addressing both clinical and psychosocial aspects to reduce suffering and stigma associated with oral health problems in this vulnerable patient group.
+My research focuses on optimizing dental care for patients with eating disorders by addressing both clinical and psychosocial aspects.
+The overarching goal is to reduce suffering and stigma associated with oral health problems in this vulnerable group and to establish oral rehabilitation as an integral component of multidisciplinary treatment.

-Individuals with eating disorders commonly experience significant dental erosion, caries, and tooth loss, but current guidelines often advise postponing dental treatment until after medical recovery, which can exacerbate oral health problems.
+• Patients with eating disorders frequently present with severe dental erosion, caries, and tooth loss.
+Current clinical guidelines often recommend postponing dental treatment until after psychiatric recovery, which can worsen oral health outcomes.

-Patients describe oral health issues as a visible, lasting reminder of their illness, affecting daily life, self-confidence, social interactions, and mental well-being.
+• Many patients describe their oral health problems as a visible and lasting reminder of their illness, deeply affecting daily life, confidence, and social participation.

 Research